- November 22, 2022

 Digging into the details of Office 365 online archiving

-As we alluded to before, for a feature that comes included with your existing license, mailbox archiving is effective and pretty comprehensive in Office 365.
+As we alluded to before, for a feature that comes included with your existing license, Office 365 mailbox archiving is effective and pretty comprehensive.
 Where once you might have needed a third-party service to help you manage your mailbox archiving, Office 365 can handle much of the work for you, but first needs to be configured and switched on.

 If you don’t want to use the default retention policy, you can set your own by creating custom retention tags to define the way email is handled for mailboxes with archiving enabled.
 This can be done before you enable archive mailboxes.

-Okay, you’re archiving your mailbox.
+Okay, you’re archiving your Office 365 mailbox.
 What happens next?

 Top tips for Office 365 administrators: